-It’s just a simple food staple, but what’s the best way to buy bread?
+Ever wonder how to buy bread?
+It’s just a simple food staple, but the choices can be overwhelming.
 What points should be considered?
 A recent family conversation revealed to me the confusion on how to buy bread.
 It’s not just an issue of rye versus wheat or white versus whole grain.
 Grocery shoppers encounter a far more complex array of bread terms such as enriched, 100% whole grain, high fiber, and gluten-free.

 Knowing a few facts about what these terms mean is crucial for the savvy bread shopper.
 Check out some of the key factors to consider when you buy your next loaf of bread.